-The Portweinhaus is located in Pinhão in the center of the Port wine region in the north Portugal, It was founded in 1715 by a Portuguese family.
-After the destruction of many vineyards by the phylloxera The estate was acquired in 1894 by Antonio José da Silva.
-Later, it became the property of the Dutch family van Zeller, which has run it for four generations.
-In 1993, the operation became of the French group AXA which made extensive investments in new cellar facilities.
-Among other things, were electronically controlled robot-like Lagares installed, where the grapes are mechanically trampled as if by feet.
+The port wine house is located in Pinhão in the center of the port wine region in the north Portugal, It was founded in 1715 by a Portuguese family.
+After the destruction of many vineyards by the phylloxera the estate was acquired in 1894 by Antonio José da Silva.
+It later became the property of the Dutch van Zeller family, who ran it for four generations.
+In 1993 the company was taken over by the French group AXA bought, which made extensive investments in new winery facilities.
+Among other things, electronically controlled robot-like Lagares installed where the grapes are pounded mechanically as if by feet.

-Only the wines produced on the Quinta are marketed under the name "Quinta de Noval", all others under "Noval".
-The absolute flagship of the house is the “Nacional Vintage Port", made from grapes of ancient, ungrafted Vines of a tiny vineyard is produced, which are spared by phylloxera.
-The wine is produced only in very good years in the small amount of 200 to 300 boxes (2,400 to 3,600 bottles), in "normal" years it is marketed as a "vintage port".
+Only the wines produced at Quinta are marketed under the name "Quinta de Noval", all others under "Noval".
+The absolute flagship of the house is the “Nacional Vintage Port”, which is made from grapes from ancient, ungrafted Vines from a tiny vineyard are produced that have been spared from the phylloxera.
+The wine is only produced in very good years in the small amount of 200 to 300 boxes (2,400 to 3,600 bottles), in "normal" years it is marketed as a "vintage port".
 The 1997 vintage of this legendary port wine received from the US wine critic Robert Parker 100 points.
-The two years 1963 and 1994 were rated by him with 99+ points.
-Another premium wine is the single Quinta Vintage "Silval".
+He rated the two vintages 1963 and 1994 with 99+ points.
+Another premium wine is the Single Quinta Vintage "Silval".